jahilldev/audit-teamcity-report/README.md

 `audit-teamcity-report` is a simple CLI and library that prints out an NPM package audit in TeamCity service message format.
 Useful for running security audits in CI/CD, and monitoring changes.

+This package calls the NPM restful API directly to gather security vulnerability data and suggestions.
+This makes it faster than running `npm audit` and then using the output to generate readable TeamCity service messages.

 # Getting Started

 Install with Yarn: